Mo-MR-123/BattleshipGame/README.md

 9. Make the website compatible for smaller device screens aswell.

 10. Make own images for hitting and missing a tile instead of using colors to show hits or miss.

+11. Implement functionality that makes it possible for 2 persons to join a game together via invite link.
 ---
 **BUGS:**